MicrosoftDocs/sdk-api/sdk-api-src/content/shlwapi/nf-shlwapi-pathmatchspecw.md

 Type: <b>LPCSTR</b>

-A pointer to a null-terminated string of maximum length MAX_PATH that contains the path to be searched.
+A pointer to a null-terminated string that contains the path to be searched.

 ### -param pszSpec [in]

 Type: <b>LPCSTR</b>

-A pointer to a null-terminated string of maximum length MAX_PATH that contains the file type for which to search.
+A pointer to a null-terminated string that contains the file type for which to search.
 For example, to test whether <i>pszFile</i> is a .doc file, <i>pszSpec</i> should be set to "*.doc".

 ## -returns